klaasnicolaas/python-dusseldorf/README.md

 You can read the following datasets with this package:

-- Disabled parking spaces (allgemeinen Behindertenparkplätze)
+- Disabled parking spaces / allgemeinen Behindertenparkplätze (315)
-- Park and rides locations (Park + Ride Anlagen)
+- Park and rides locations / Park + Ride Anlagen (35)
-- Garage locations (Parkhäuser)
+- Garage locations / Parkhäuser (55)

 There are a number of parameters you can set to retrieve the data: